SystemsApproach/private5g/software/start.rst

 --------------------

 The first stage of Aether OnRamp provides a good way to get started.
-The following assumes a low-end server that meets the following requirements:
+It brings up a one-node Kubernetes cluster, deploys all of the Aether subsystems on that cluster, and runs an emulated workload against those subsystems.
+It assumes a low-end server that meets the following requirements:

 * Haswell CPU (or newer), with at least 4 CPUs and 12GB RAM.